Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Drenched but happy.
 We were the only ones left on the trail, how shocking.
 Seems we were the only ones who didn’t get the storm memo.
 Did you know the desert has a monsoon season?
 On our way out of the park, already out of the mountains, we were blessed with a double rainbow.
 A promise from the heavens to have no more floods on our hikes in Big Bend?
 Fingers crossed.

-This trail is a loop trail and the trailhead is just steps from the Chisos Mountain Lodge parking lot.
+The South Rim Trail is a loop trail and the trailhead is just steps from the Chisos Mountain Lodge parking lot.
 If you’re planning on doing the entire loop, prepare accordingly.
 It is nearly 13 miles and will probably take around 7 to 8 hours.
 They recommend a gallon of water per person.
 We took 2 liters each, plus a liter of Gatorade, plenty of salty snacks and sandwiches, and sunscreen.
 At the trailhead, you’ll find a large sign marking the different trails.

 Since it’s a loop you can start with either the steep Pinnacles Trail or the more gradual Laguna Meadows Trail.
 We started with the Pinnacles.
 This was the toughest part since it’s steep and full of switchbacks in the trees.
 It was very humid from an early morning rain shower.
 After a while. you break through the trees and get a view over the Chiso Basin and can see the lodge in the distance.

-The Pinnacles & Emory Peak Options
+The Pinnacles & Emory Peak Hikes

 When you reach the top of the Pinnacles, you’ve made it!
 Many turned around here, it’s a challenging hike on its own and enough for a shorter hike.
 Or if you want more, you can leave your things in a bear-proof storage bin and hike up a mile to Emory Peak.
 We decided to skip Emory Peak and save our energy for the rest of the loop.
 There’s a compost toilet here and a couple of other times throughout the trail.